 These file systems are commonly, but not universally supported across OS’s.

-FAT32 is readable by Windows/Mac/Linux/Android, but is limited to 4 GB file size.
+FAT32 is readable by Windows / MacOS / Linux / Android, but is limited to 4 GB file size.
 With many USB HDDs over 2 TB, you would have to break up your HDD into multiple partitions for FAT32 – quite inconvenient.
 You could use FAT32 for a small USB flash drive.

-Note: I have found with old printers “USB Direct Print” that only single partition FAT32 is supported.
+Note: For old printers “USB Direct Print” it may be that only single partition FAT32 is supported.
 Keep a small USB drive formatted to FAT32 for this purpose.

-ExFAT is the best choice for universal support on USB HDD.
-For USB flash thumb drives and SD cards, I format most to ExFAT–keeping a small flash drive formatted to FAT32 in case I need to quickly use the USB port on a USB direct print printer (Dell, Brother, etc.)
+ExFAT is generally the best choice for universal support on USB HDD.
+For USB flash thumb drives and SD cards, I format most to ExFAT.
+Keep a small flash drive formatted to FAT32 for the USB port on old USB direct print printers.